daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D40: Feb 16 2018

+**Today's Progress**: Spent a good couple of hours doing the boot camp, set up a basic app, next thing is heading into databases!

 ## R2D39: Feb 15 2018

 **Today's Progress**: Some sneaky CodeWars at work, and then back to the bootcamp.
 Have a client asking me to build an app already - better learn fast eh.